-In high ambient temperatures during extreme load conditions, it is possible for the engine and the gearbox to overheat.
-At a certain temperature the transmission will select a gear change pattern designed to aid the cooling process, whilst enabling the gearbox to continue performing normally in high temperatures.
+In high ambient temperatures, during extreme load conditions, the transmission will select a gear change pattern designed to aid the cooling process, whilst enabling the gearbox to continue performing normally.

 Transfer Gearbox

 TRANSFER GEAR SWITCH

 The second gearbox (known as the transfer box) is used to select either the high or low range of gears.